python/mypy/docs/source/more_types.rst

    RATE = 300  # this too

-Another example is where a user might want to protect certain attributes from overriding in a subclass:
+Another example is where a user might want to protect certain instance attributes from overriding in a subclass:

 .. code-block:: python